BloomTech-Labs/foster-together-be/README.md

 In order for the app to function correctly, the user must set up their own environment variables.

 create a .env file that includes the following:

-🚫 These are just examples, replace them with the specifics for your app

-    *  STAGING_DB - optional development db for using functionality not available in SQLite
+    *  PORT - optional
     *  NODE_ENV - set to "development" until ready for "production"
     *  JWT_SECRET - you can generate this by using a python shell and running import random''.join([random.SystemRandom().choice('abcdefghijklmnopqrstuvwxyz0123456789!@#\$%^&amp;*(-*=+)') for i in range(50)])
-    *  SENDGRID_API_KEY - this is generated in your Sendgrid account
-    *  stripe_secret - this is generated in the Stripe dashboard
+    *  SSL_PASSPHRASE - determined when generating an OpenSSL key on your local machine

 ## Contributing